axiros/docutools/docs/task_runner.md

 #  Task Runner

+!!! warning
+    Removed the self hacked bash taskrunner, in favor of the aweome [just](https://github.com/casey/just)

+---

+Below only for reference

 You may want to use the same task runner within your project than we do.

 A task runner automates common developer jobs, like starting tests, preparing and running docu,